g-merrill/making-a-flask-react-app-from-scratch/README.md

 export default App;
 ```
-) Delete the logo.svg file and README.md files
+74) Delete the logo.svg file and README.md files
-) In App.css :
+75) In App.css :
 ```
 .App {
   text-align: center;
 }
 ```
-) Git commit and git push - almost there!
+76) Git commit and git push - almost there!

+-------------- NPM EJECT --------------

-) Now that we have a front end that we are happy with and don't anticipate needing the React hot-reloading much more, it's time to build this out to be served by our Flask backend.
+* Now that we have a front end that we are happy with and don't anticipate needing the React hot-reloading much more, it's time to build this out to be served by our Flask backend.
 Again, you will lose the handy React hot-reloading on localhost:3000 with npm start by using this method, so be sure to have your frontend in a relatively finished state before doing these final steps.
 After these steps, you can still make changes to the frontend, but they must be applied manually with a terminal command and a small wait time.
-) In the terminal :
+77) In the terminal, at the root level :
 ```
 $ mkdir api/static
 $ mkdir api/templates
 ```
-) In api/views.py, add a home route as such:
+78) In api/views.py, add a home route as such:
 ```
 from flask import Blueprint, jsonify, request, render_template